Perplexity: The Standard Metric for Evaluating Language Models

 Transformer models pushed perplexity even lower.
 GPT-2 achieved perplexity around 20 on certain benchmarks.
 However, researchers increasingly recognize that perplexity alone doesn't capture model capabilities like reasoning, factual accuracy, or safety.

-Historical progression of language model perplexity on standard benchmarks.
-Each architectural innovation brought significant perplexity reductions, though modern evaluation increasingly emphasizes task-specific metrics alongside perplexity.
+Historical progression of language model perplexity on the Penn Treebank benchmark.
+Each architectural innovation brought significant perplexity reductions, from ~150 for n-gram models to ~20 for large transformers.
+Note that modern evaluation increasingly emphasizes task-specific metrics alongside perplexity.

 Summary